How is Zeffy free?

 5. Delegate Tasks to Your Team

-Assemble a team and delegate responsibilities across your nonprofit to achieve your fundraising goals.
+Assemble a team and delegate responsibilities across your nonprofit to achieve your fundraising goal.

-When assembling your fundraising team, play to each member's strengths to make the most of your limited time and resources.
-Assign roles that match their skills and expertise – put your social media whiz on digital marketing and let your number cruncher handle the budget.
+When assembling your fundraising team, play to each member's strengths to maximize your limited time and additional resources.
+Assign roles that match their skills and expertise—for example, put your social media whiz on digital marketing and let your number cruncher handle the budget.

-Get your board members involved too, and have them share their knowledge with the team.
+Get your board members involved, and have them share their knowledge with the team.
 By dividing tasks strategically, you'll work more efficiently and achieve your fundraising goals faster.

 Here are some roles you may want to delegate:

-• An event coordinator to oversee your fundraising initiatives and ensure everything pans out smoothly.
+• An event coordinator will oversee your fundraising initiatives and ensure everything flows smoothly.

 • A marketing and promotion coordinator who can promote your fundraising campaign via various channels.

-• A donor relationship coordinator for reaching out to major donors and other supporters to build relationships.
+• A donor relationship coordinator for contacting significant donors and other supporters to build relationships.

 6. Spread the Word